-The Botany Library was established in the winter of 1965-1966 when the Botany Department moved into the newly-built West Wing of the Natural History Museum and several collections of botanical literature were consolidated into a separate library.
-It provides research support for the Botany Department and the large number of botanists world-wide who use the collections and resources.
+The Botany Library, as we know it today with a librarian managing the collection, was established in early 1966 when the Botany Department moved into the newly-built West Wing of the National Museum of Natural History (NMNH) building.
+The library provides research support for the Department of Botany, NMNH and the large number of botanists world-wide, who use the collections and resources.

-The Horticulture Branch Library was established in 1984 as a research support resource for the Horticulture Services Division, which is responsible for the management of the gardens, grounds, greenhouses, and interior plantscaping at the Smithsonian Institution.
+The Horticulture Library was established in 1984, to provide research support for the Horticulture Services Division, now Smithsonian Gardens.
+Smithsonian Gardens is responsible for the management of the gardens, grounds, greenhouses, and interior plantscaping at the Smithsonian Institution.
 The Library evolved from a small office collection that was begun in the early 1970s.
 Since that time, this collection has been enhanced by the donation of several large gifts.
-An acquisition in 1984 of more than 150 American titles on landscape design dating from the 19th- and early 20th-centuries has become the foundation of a growing collection the subject.
-The collection has been placed next to the Botany Dept. library and is cared for by the Botany librarian.
+Also, in 1984, more than 150 American titles on landscape design dating from the 19th- and early 20th-centuries were purchased by the Director of Horticulture at the time.
+This collection has become the foundation of a present day approximately 10,000 volume collection in horticulture, American garden and landscape gardening and design.

-Several gift collections are incorporated in the library: the John Donnell Smith Collection of general botany; the Hitchcock- Chase collection, primarily on grasses; the E. Yale Dawson collection on algae and marine botany and the lichen portion of the John S. Stevenson collection on mycology.
+Several large historically significant donations are incorporated into the collection: the John Donnell Smith Collection of general botany; the Hitchcock- Chase collection, primarily on grasses; the E. Yale Dawson collection on algae and marine botany and the lichen portion of the John S. Stevenson collection on mycology.
 All are fully cataloged.
-The library also includes a general vertical file, which includes guides to many botanical gardens and arboreta, a biographical vertical file and a card index to biographical information in the botanical periodicals covering the year 1980 to the present.

 The Horticulture Library houses more than 10,000 books and journals on literature focused on plants grown outdoors and within the interiors of the Smithsonian Institution, American garden history and landscape design.